FAQs

 Who is delivering the project?

-To help build the new, permanent Bridgewater Bridge, a temporary bridge has been built across the River Derwent.
+To help build the new, permanent Bridgewater Bridge, a temporary bridge was built across the River Derwent.

-The temporary bridge allows materials and equipment, such a large cranes and construction vehicles, to move across the river without interrupting traffic on the existing bridge.
+The temporary bridge allowed materials and equipment, such a large cranes and construction vehicles, to move across the river without interrupting traffic on the old bridge.

-The southern section of the temporary bridge is made up of 12 large barges, up to 50 metres long, connected end-to-end and then linked to a steel bridge built from the Bridgewater foreshore.
+The southern section of the temporary bridge was made up of 12 large barges, up to 50 metres long, connected end-to-end and then linked to a steel bridge built from the Bridgewater foreshore.

-What is the chosen design for the new Bridgewater Bridge?
+What was the chosen design for the new Bridgewater Bridge?

-The new Bridgewater Bridge will be a four-lane bridge with new interchanges at Granton and Bridgewater and a safe shared path for cyclists and pedestrians on the upstream side of the bridge.
+The new Bridgewater Bridge is a four-lane bridge with new interchanges at Granton and Bridgewater and a safe shared path for cyclists and pedestrians on the upstream side of the bridge.

-On the southern side of the river at Granton, traffic will be able to flow freely from the Brooker Highway onto the Lyell Highway towards New Norfolk.
-A new roundabout will connect to the Black Snake Road underpass and a dedicated slip lane will allow traffic from the Lyell Highway to flow uninterrupted onto the Brooker Highway.
+On the southern side of the river at Granton, traffic flows freely from the Brooker Highway onto the Lyell Highway towards New Norfolk.
+A new roundabout connects to the Black Snake Road underpass and a dedicated slip lane allows traffic from the Lyell Highway to flow uninterrupted onto the Brooker Highway.

-On the northern side of the river at Bridgewater, a ramp will connect Boyer Road onto the new bridge for traffic travelling south, removing the need for traffic to travel back to the East Derwent Highway roundabout before travelling south.
+On the northern side of the river at Bridgewater, a ramp connects Boyer Road onto the new bridge for traffic travelling south, removing the need for traffic to travel back to the East Derwent Highway roundabout before travelling south.

-Will cyclists and pedestrians be able to use the new bridge?
+Can cyclists and pedestrians use the new bridge?

 Cyclists and pedestrians have been given a high priority and the new bridge includes a safe three-metre-wide shared path on the upstream side of the bridge.

-The speed limit on the new bridge will be 80km/h.
+The speed limit on the new bridge is 80km/h.

 Rail isn’t part of the project, but we have made sure that the future use of the rail corridor isn’t prevented.